-Independent Non-Executive Chairman Robert Koong Yin Leong, a Malaysian, male, aged 54, is the Independent Non-Executive Chairman.
-He was appointed to the Board on 11 February 2020 and he is also the Chairman of the Remuneration Committee.
-He is also a member of the Audit and Risk Management Committee and Nomination Committee.
+Independent Non-Executive Chairman

+Robert Koong Yin Leong, a Malaysian, male, aged 55, is the Independent Non-Executive Chairman.
+He was appointed to the Board on 11 February 2020.
+He had relinquished his position as the Chairman of the Remuneration Committee, member of the Audit and Risk Management Committee and Nomination Committee on 14 April 2023 in compliance with practice 1.4 of the Malaysian Code on Corporate Governance.